Washington University Press Search Results Page

 The Asia Foundation and the CIA

-During the early Cold War, the Central Intelligence Agency created dozens of funding fronts to support work that aligned with CIA goals, from clandestine operations and research to liberal anticommunist programs.
-While investigative journalists and...
+During the early Cold War, the Central Intelligence Agency created dozens of funding fronts to support work that aligned with CIA goals, from clandestine operations and...

 ISBN: 9780295752242